AntonioMR/GettingAndCleaningDataCourseProject/README.md

 In order to create the second data set requested, all the observations for each variable are merged into the mean taken by the *subject* and *sport* variables.

 1. To do this, a new data set is created using the *aggregate* function from the previous tidy dataset.
-This function allows us to created new tables passing a function to each column and ordered by certain columns
+This function allows us to created new tables passing a function to each column and ordered by certain columns.
+The new columns label are specified in the function call.

-    > summaryData <- aggregate(tidyData[,3:ncol(tidyData)], by = list(tidyData\$subject, tidyData\$sport), FUN = "mean")
+    > summaryData <- aggregate(tidyData[,3:ncol(tidyData)], by = list(subject=tidyData\$subject, sport=tidyData\$sport), FUN = "mean")

-1. Now, the columns names must be assigned again in order to relabel the recently created ones.

-    > colnames(summaryData) <- colNames

 1. To finish, the obtained data set is exported to a comma separated text file in the current directory with the *write.table* function: